-Out-of-school suspension is a measure taken for the protection of the student and his/her peers and to help the student deal with his/ her problems.
-Principals are required to follow certain steps before suspending a student which include investigating the situation, attempting to conference with the pupil's parents/guardian and providing written notice of suspension.
+Out-of-school suspension is the disciplinary exclusion of a student from school and is imposed for the protection of the student, his/her peers and staff, and to help the student deal with his/her problems.
+Principals are required to follow certain steps before suspending a student - which include investigating the situation, attempting to conference with the pupil's parents/guardian and providing written notice of suspension.
 The number of days for a suspension of 10 or fewer days is determined by the principal.
 Suspensions of more than 10 days are imposed by the superintendent.